Olubunmi Tunji-Ojo: Politics

-In 2019, he was elected into the House of Representatives (Nigeria) to represent Akoko North East/Akoko North West Federal Constituency of Ondo State on the platform of the All Progressives Congress (APC).
+In 2019, he was elected into the House of Representatives of Nigeria to represent Akoko North East/Akoko North West Federal Constituency of Ondo State on the platform of the All Progressives Congress (APC).
 Upon his inauguration, he mobilized 246 other lawmakers to support the speakership ambition of the Speaker, Rt.
 Hon.
 Femi Gbajabiamila, under the forum of first-timers lawmakers, chaired by him.
 Months later, he was appointed by the Speaker of the House, Rt.
 Hon.
 Femi Gbajabiamila as the Chairman of the House Committee on Niger Delta Development Commission (NDDC).
 He led the House of Representatives Committee to probe alleged malfeasance of over 80 billion Naira in the commission, making it the first time a probe will be launched into the financial activities of the NDDC in its over twenty years of existence.
 In March 2021, his proposed bill to repeal the NDDC Act which will make abuse of office impossible, a bill that passed the first reading.

-Tunji-Ojo is also a member of House of Representatives Committees on National Security and Intelligence, Local Content, Gas Resources, North East Development Commission (NEDC), Housing, FCT Area Council and Ancillary Matters, Solid Minerals and Pilgrims Affairs.
+Tunji-Ojo was also a member of House of Representatives Committees on National Security and Intelligence, Local Content, Gas Resources, North East Development Commission (NEDC), Housing, FCT Area Council and Ancillary Matters, Solid Minerals and Pilgrims Affairs.

+Also on 26 February, he was re-elected as the federal lawmaker representing Akoko North East and North West Federal Constituency.
+At the start of the 10th assembly, he was the Director General of the campaign team of Hon.
+Tajudeen Abass, who later became the speaker of the house of representative.
+Few weeks into the start of his tenure as a second term lawmaker in the 10th assembly, he was appointed minister of Interior by president Bola Tinubu and was sworn in on 21 August 2023.

-On the 22nd of January, 2021, he was awarded Honorary Doctorate Degree in Public Administration by Joseph Ayo Babalola University (JABU) Ikeji Arakeji, Osun State.
+On 22 January 2021, he was awarded Honorary Doctorate Degree in Public Administration by Joseph Ayo Babalola University (JABU) Ikeji Arakeji, Osun State.
 He is a recipient of the Sir Ahmadu Bello Platinum Leadership Award of Excellence as well as the Kwame Nkrumah Leadership Award as a Worthy Ambassador of African Youth.